Sterling Bancorp, Inc. to Plead Guilty to $69M Securities Fraud

 “The consequences of this type of financial fraud scheme are damaging and far-reaching,” said Assistant Director Luis Quesada of the FBI’s Criminal Investigative Division.
 “The FBI and our law enforcement partners remain committed to protecting good-faith investors and safeguarding the integrity of our markets from companies that commit securities fraud.”

-In the lead-up to its IPO, Sterling, through its founder and certain members of senior management, encouraged loan officers to increase the volume of ALP loan originations to increase the Bank’s revenue through origination fees and interest payments.
+In the lead-up to the IPO, Sterling’s loan officers were encouraged to increase the volume of ALP loan originations to increase the Bank’s revenue through origination fees and interest payments.
 The Bank’s Underwriting Department maintained internal underwriting guidelines that governed the loan approval process for the ALP.
 The underwriting guidelines required loan officers to obtain various documents from the borrower and the borrower’s employer.
 In addition to collecting these documents, loan officers were supposed to calculate the borrower’s debt-to-income ratio, which was a personal-finance measure that compared the amount of debt a borrower had to the borrower’s overall income and was used to measure the borrower’s ability to manage monthly mortgage payments.
 Taken together, the various documents obtained from the borrower and the borrower’s employer, and related information, were critical to completing certain mortgage application forms and assessing the creditworthiness of a borrower’s application.

-In connection with loans originated through the ALP, and with the knowledge and encouragement of Sterling’s founder and certain members of senior management, the Bank’s loan officers falsified, caused to be falsified, and concealed various information from the Bank’s Underwriting Department and Quality Control Department that the loan officers believed would delay or prevent the Bank from originating loans under the ALP.
+In connection with loans originated through the ALP, the Bank’s loan officers falsified, caused to be falsified, and concealed various information from the Bank’s Underwriting Department and Quality Control Department that the loan officers believed would delay or prevent the Bank from originating loans under the ALP.